Academic Editor:Junichiro Sageshima, University of California Davis Health

 |Binary linear regressionLogistic regression||Psychological general well-being or self-efficacy does not explain the pain prevalence.|

 Indications for transplantation and medication among the 117 included lung recipients are shown in Table 2.
 The mean age of the pain free recipients was 53 years (SD 13.5) (range 22-70 years).
 Of the 113 recipients who answered all three instruments, 74 (65.5 %) reported pain, 40 women and 34 men with a mean age of 53 years (SD 12) (range 18-74 years).
 In the pain group, 71.6 % of the recipients were over the age of 50 years.
 In the group of patients younger than 50 years the prevalence of pain was 64.6 %, thus there was no significant difference between the two age groups.
 None of the patients were enrolled in a rehabilitation program at the time of their yearly follow-upTable 2.
+Indications for transplantation, medication and other relevant treatment variables among 117 lung transplant recipients 1-5 years after lung transplantation.
+Information about one patient is missing.
+Data regarding the type of graft in one patient are missing.

 |Chronic obstructive pulmonary disease (COPD)||29|